A Parent’s Journey in Recovery

 We have our own parent’s journey in recovery.
 With the love and support of our New Life House family and the support of our own Al Anon group we are learning that we are not alone – that we have others we can lean on when we need to and understand what we are going through.

-We know our son has a long way to go in recovery and that he will have good days and bad days but with the support of his New Life House brothers and staff and his sponsor, he has the tools he needs to fight his addiction.
+We know our son has a long way to go in his recovery journey and that he will have good days and bad days but with the support of his New Life House brothers and staff and his sponsor, he has the tools he needs to fight his addiction.
 All we had to do was get him to New Life House and let go.
 Slowly but surely, we are getting our wonderful son back.
 Hope is returning.